Kubauli

-The village is situated near the Burhi Gandak River, which flows from the Someshwar Hills in Nepal of the Himalayas.
+The village is situated near the [ Gandak River], which flows from the Someshwar Hills in Nepal of the Himalayas.
 It is administered by the Chintawanpur panchayat of Paroo block.

 Demographics

 According to the Population Census of 2011, 1,231 of the village residents are male while 1,029 are female.
 The village has two major religions – Islam & Hinduism.

 Education

 Kubauli has a higher literacy rate compared to Bihar.
 In 2011, the literacy rate of Kubauli village was 65.68%; compared to 61.80% of Bihar.
 The rate of male literacy stands at 75.29% while the rate of female literacy is 54.46%.
 There is an Urdu primary school in the village.

 Climate

 Kubauli's climate is classified as warm and temperate.
 The summers have a large amount of rainfall, while the winters have very little.
 This location is classified as Cwg by Köppen.
 The average annual temperature is 25.2 °C in Kubauli.
 The rainfall averages 1046 mm.
 The lowest amount of rainfall occurs in December, an average of 2 mm.
 Most of the precipitation falls in July, averaging 287 mm.
 The temperatures are on average highest in May, at around 31.1 °C. January is the coldest month, with temperatures averaging 16.5 °C. The variation in the precipitation between the driest and wettest months is 285 mm.
 Throughout the year, temperatures vary by 14.6 °C.